Luis Mendoza (baseball)

 Luis Alonso Mendoza Rodríguez (born October 31, 1983) is a Mexican former professional baseball pitcher.
 He played in Major League Baseball for the Texas Rangers and the Kansas City Royals and Nippon Professional Baseball for the Hokkaido Nippon Ham Fighters and the Hanshin Tigers.

 Career

 Boston Red Sox

-Mendoza was signed by the Boston Red Sox as an undrafted free agent on July 12, 2000.
+Mendoza was signed by the Boston Red Sox as an amateur free agent on July 12, 2000.
 Mendoza made his professional debut in 2002 with the GCL Red Sox.
 He spent the majority of the 2003 season with the Single-A Augusta GreenJackets, pitching to a 2.26 ERA in 13 appearances.
 He spent all of 2004 with the High-A Sarasota Red Sox, recording a 8-7 record and 3.74 ERA in 25 games.
 Mendoza was assigned to the Wilmington Blue Rocks to begin the 2005 season.

 San Diego Padres

 Mendoza was claimed off waivers by the San Diego Padres on July 8, 2005.
 He was assigned to the High-A Lake Elsinore Storm.
 He made two starts for the Storm going 0–1 with 9.28 ERA.